Getting started

 Alloy is designed to work with the systems your company already uses, such as CRMs, support tools, databases, internal tools, and other operational systems.

-Shared knowledge and control keep the workspace organized
+Knowledge and access control keep the workspace organized

 Frequently asked questions